Medium Rare in French: All 4 Doneness Levels in France, Pronounced

 Why is an extra rare steak called bleu (blue)?

 This nearly forgotten method of cooking trout au bleu got its name from the scales, which turn a bluish colour when they come in contact with vinegar, one of the ingredients for the recipe.
-Somehow, this cooking term may have become tied to a rare blue steak.
+Somehow, this cooking term may have become tied to a blue rare steak.

 Are the two terms related?
 I have no idea.